Back-end Engineering Articles

 Let's check what we did here:

-• * In the first line of code, we've called the" .open" method and passed 2 arguments; the first argument is the File's name.
-If it exists, we use it; if not, we create a new one.
+• - In the first line of code we’ve called the ”.open” method and passed 2 arguments, the first argument is the name of the file.
+If it exists we use it, if not we create a new one.
 The second argument is so important.
-We can pass different argument names here, depending on the task we want to do.
-For now, we're using a+ who adds the content at the end of the File.
-In the same line, we open a ruby block and create a variable named "file," which will contain the File we opened.
+There are different argument names we can pass here, depending on the task we want to do.
+For now we’re using a+ who adds the content at the end of the file.
+In the same line we open a ruby block and create a variable named “file” who will contain the file we opened.

 We added new text without overwriting the current one.
 That's awesome!